How Long Do Mesothelioma Patients Live Without Treatment?

-Without treatment, pleural mesothelioma tumors may quickly spread from their origin in the lining of the lungs to the rest of the chest cavity.
+Without treatment, pleural mesothelioma tumors spread from the lung lining to the rest of the chest cavity.

-Physiological changes caused by growing tumors will cause symptoms that affect how patients feel.
-As tumors grow and spread, symptoms such as chest pain, shortness of breath and coughing often worsen.
+Growing tumors will cause symptoms that affect how patients feel.
+As they grow, chest pain, shortness of breath and coughing often worsen.

-As both types of mesothelioma progress, other symptoms, such as weight loss, fever, night sweats, fatigue, difficulty swallowing and hoarseness, may.
-The cancer can also cause high platelet count, high calcium and low sodium levels.
+Other symptoms can also occur in both types.
+These are weight loss, fever, night sweats, fatigue and hoarseness.
+Cancer can also cause high platelet and calcium counts and low sodium levels.

 Anti-Cancer Treatment Versus Palliative Care

-If you don’t want to do anti-cancer treatment for mesothelioma, you can consider palliative care.
+You may decide you don’t want standard cancer treatment for mesothelioma.
+In that case, you can still consider palliative care.

-Examples of palliative care for mesothelioma include pleurodesis, thoracentesis, pain medication, physical therapy and occupational therapy.
-These therapies do not attack the cancer, but they can improve overall health and may boost the immune system.
+Other options include pleurodesis, thoracentesis, pain medication and physical therapy.
+These therapies do not target tumors.
+They can improve general health and may boost the immune system.

-Beginning pain management and other palliative care therapies as soon as possible can help patients maintain their quality of life, and it may help some patients live longer.
+It’s vital to start palliative care therapies as soon as possible.
+They can help maintain quality of life and let some patients live longer.

 Managing Pain with Palliative Care